Create and manage encryption scopes

 When you upload a blob, you can specify an encryption scope for that blob, or use the default encryption scope for the container, if one has been specified.

 When you upload a new blob with an encryption scope, you cannot change the default access tier for that blob.
+You also cannot change the access tier for an existing blob that uses an encryption scope.
+For more information about access tiers, see Hot, Cool, and Archive access tiers for blob data.

 To upload a blob with an encryption scope via the Azure portal, first create the encryption scope as described in Create an encryption scope.
 Next, follow these steps to create the blob: